<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 Software Requirements

 Students will need a free, personal GitHub account to access the courseware.
 Student will need permission to install Python, Node.js and Visual Studio Code on their computers.
-Also, students will need permission to install Conda/Pip Packages, NPM Packages, and Visual Studio Extensions.
+Also, students will need permission to install Conda/Pip Packages, NPM Packages, and Visual Studio Code extensions.
 If students are unable to configure a local environment, a cloud-based environment can be provided.

 Training Topics